 How to Start

-- Think about what the Club focus will be (traditional, science, agriculture, arts, home ec, robotics, environmental, cooking, etc.)
+- Think about what the Club focus will be (traditional Club, science, agriculture, arts, home economics, robotics, environmental, cooking, horticulture, etc.)

 - Who will the Club audience be?
 Homeschool community?
 The Club may be able to meet during the day.
-Include public, private and charter school community?
+Will it include public, private and charter school community?
 The Club will need to meet after school hours.

 - Where will the Club meet?
 A 4-H Club can meet anywhere that is willing including churches, community buildings, the N.C.
 Cooperative Extension Office, homes, etc. Leaders will just need to make the 4-H Agent aware of location of choice.